Siege of Jinju (1592): Background

-Jinju castle was an important castle that guarded Jeolla province.
-Ukita Hideie and Hosokawa Tadaoki agreed on taking Jinju castle because if the Japanese captured it, it would open up a new road to Jeolla, and they would be able to attack Gwak Jaeu's guerilla forces hiding in the area.
+Jinju Fortress was an important city fortress that guarded the inways to Jeolla province.
+Ukita Hideie and Hosokawa Tadaoki agreed on taking the fortress because if captured, it would open up a new road to Jeolla, and they would be able to attack Gwak Jaeu's guerilla forces hiding in the area.
 Jeolla was also a place for plenty of loot.
-Ukita also agreed to recapture Changwon, a small fortress that led to Jinju castle.
-Therefore, an army of 30,000 men to recapture Changwon and Jinju set out.
+Ukita also agreed to recapture Changwon, a small fortress that led to Jinju fortress.
+Therefore, an army of 30,000 men to capture Changwon and Jinju set out.
 The Japanese Seventh Contingent arrived at Jinju on 8 November with 30,000 men under Kato Mitsuyasu, Hasegawa Hidekazu, Nagaoka Tadaoki, and Kimura Shigeji.

 Yu Sung-in, commander of right Gyeongsang province, placed his army in front of the gate of Jinju.
 General Yu Sung-in requested permission to enter into the Jinju.
 However, Japanese arquebuses reached behind the reinforcements.
 Kim Si-min inevitably rejected the request, and Yu Sung-in ultimately agreed to Kim Si-min's words.
 The reinforcements were annihilated by the Japanese arquebuses.